If you need an official media bio, here’s this:

 As anyone who is or has ever been on the academic job market knows, all this constitutes astounding good luck bordering on the just plain miraculous, and I am not only grateful, but, even after all this time, somewhat stunned.
 I also expect to be hit by a bus any moment now.

 The bus will come sooner or later.
 That’s how life works.
 But as of this writing, things go well.
 I’m awaiting publication of my second novel, A Reunion of Ghosts.
 I’m filling my time with other writing projects, teaching, directing our MFA program, and hanging out with the aforesaid artist and our West Highland white terrier.
+[UPDATE: OK, the book came out in 2015 and since I’m retired I’m not teaching or directing at UW any more, because one of the rules about retirement is you have to stop barging into classrooms and lecturing people.
+The other stuff—-the writing projects and the hanging out with artist and dog—-continue.]
 The three of us live in a house in the woods in the Town of Madison (adjacent to the City of Madison), where we’re visited frequently by small herds of deer, gazes of raccoons, passels of possums, flocks of wild turkeys, fluffles of bunnies, and annoyances of Segway explorers.
 To date no reunions of ghosts have materialized, but the terrier is keeping an eye out.

 Aug.
 17, 2014